 Step 3

-Place the sweet potatoes in a pot or pan, ensuring they don't overlap as much as possible.
-Then add water and heat it up.
-Once the mixture comes to a boil, add sugar, cover it with an otoshi-buta, and simmer over medium-low heat for 15 minutes.
+Place the sliced sweet potatoes in a pan or pot, ensuring they don't overlap as much as possible.
+Then, add water (as specified in the recipe) and bring it to a boil.
+Once boiling, add sugar, cover with an otoshi-buta, and let it simmer over medium-low heat for 15 minutes.

 Step 4

-Remove the otoshi-buta, add lemon slices, and continue simmering for a few more minutes.
-After that, turn off the heat and let the flavors soak in for at least 20 minutes.
+Remove the otoshi-buta, add the lemon slices, and continue simmering for a few more minutes.
+Then, turn off the heat and let the flavors soak in for at least 20 minutes.

 To Store